mgdesaix/bioinf-scripts/01_Preprocessing/Preprocessing.md

 find . -name '*.fq.gz' -exec mv {} ./ \;
 ```

 As a side note, directory organization is invaluable and I am always trying to refine my system.
-For example, my American Redstart (*Setophaga ruticilla*) sequence data is organized in the following fashion:
+For example, my Brown-capped Rosy-Finch (*Leucosticte australis*) sequence data is organized in the following fashion:

 ```
 .
-+-- AMRE
++-- ROFI
 |   +-- fastqs
 |       +-- err-out
 |       +-- raw